4teamwork/ftw.datepicker/README.rst

 ftw.datepicker
 ==============

-`ftw.datepicker` provides a datepicker widget for your `z3c.form` fields using the jQuery based `DateTimePicker` widget from XDSoft (http://xdsoft.net/jqplugins/datetimepicker/).
+`ftw.datepicker` provides a date/time picker widget for your `z3c.form`
+fields using the jQuery based `DateTimePicker` widget from XDSoft (http://xdsoft.net/jqplugins/datetimepicker/).